Tennessee State Route 22: Henderson County

-SR 22 then continuing through countryside to a junction with SR 100.
+SR 22 then continues through the countryside to a junction with SR 100.
 It continues north through mostly wooded areas before entering Lexington and widening to an undivided four-lane highway, just before meeting the northern terminus of SR 22A.
 The highway then crosses the Beech River to enter a small business district before entering downtown and becoming concurrent with SR 104 for a short distance before coming to an intersection with US 412/SR 20, where it splits off to go east on that route.
 SR 22 continues north, passing through some neighborhoods before leaving Lexington and crossing the Big Sandy River to enter the countryside.
 It then crosses both Big Beaver Creek and Little Beaver Creek before entering Parkers Crossroads and having an interchange with Interstate 40 (I-40; Exit 108).
 SR 22 then passes by a few businesses and a city park before leaving Parkers Crossroads and crossing into Carroll County.